 If you have followed me at all, you probably know how much I LOVE bacon.
+The best way to cook it… bacon in oven!
 I could eat it everyday.
 I’m known at work for my “bag-o-bacon” lunch.
 Literally just bring a zip lock bag full of bacon for lunch, sooo good!

 I don’t want to insult anyone’s intelligence, but I felt like I need to let you all know the best way to cook bacon.
 It’s not really a recipe, but at the same time it is.

 I used to cook bacon on the stove.
 That’s how my mom cooked it growing up.
 Typically would toss the 4 or 5 pieces of bacon on the skillet and meticulously flip them as they slowly cooked and we slowly got burned by the grease splattering everywhere…

 When we were done pan frying the bacon, the pile of bacon was typically cold or room temperature and we had a mess of splattered grease on the counters and floor to clean up.

 I cooked bacon in a pan for many years as an adult until I found out on social media about cooking bacon an in oven…